Verstappen beats Hamilton to pole in Abu Dhabi decider

 Red Bull's Max Verstappen landed a big blow in his winner-takes-all title battle with Lewis Hamilton by seizing pole position for Formula One's season-ending Abu Dhabi Grand Prix on Saturday.

-Mercedes' seven times world champion Hamilton will line up alongside on the front row, with Verstappen on the quicker soft tyres for the start and the Briton going for the more durable mediums.
+Mercedes' seven-time world champion Hamilton will line up alongside on the front row, with Verstappen on the quicker soft tyres for the start and the Briton going for the more durable mediums.

 The pair are level on points in the standings, with Verstappen ahead 9-8 on race wins - meaning he will be champion regardless of where he finishes if Hamilton fails to score for any reason.